Solar Lease vs Buy in Connecticut (2026)

 $55,000–$85,000 (after interest paid)

 The CT Green Bank Smart-E Loan is the best-designed solar financing product in Connecticut.
-Unlike solar company loans that often carry 6–8% APR, the Smart-E Loan through participating CT lenders (Salisbury Bank, Ion Bank, and others) runs 3.99% APR for standard borrowers — and 0% APR for households at or below 80% of area median income.
+The Smart-E Loan through participating CT lenders (Salisbury Bank, Ion Bank, and others) runs 6.99% to 7.99% APR depending on term (6.99% for 5 to 10 year terms, up to 7.99% for 12 to 15 year terms).
 Since you own the system, all RRES bill credits, the property tax exemption, and the sales tax exemption apply.
-Loan terms from 3 to 15 years allow you to match the monthly payment to your budget.
+Loan terms from 5 to 15 years allow you to match the monthly payment to your budget.
 For most Connecticut homeowners who don't have $25,000 in liquid capital earmarked for energy, this is the right path.

 Pros